8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 Average Engagement Time

 You want your visitors to stay on your website for as long as possible.
-That’s why benchmarking “Average engagement time” is important:
+That's why benchmarking specific metrics like "Average engagement time" (sometimes referred to as "average session duration") is important:

 There are many reasons why average engagement time can be low: